A. A. Griffith Medal and Prize

-The A. A. Griffith Medal and Prize is awarded annually by the Institute of Materials, Minerals and Mining in commemoration of Alan Arnold Griffith.
+The A. A. Griffith Medal and Prize was awarded annually from 1965 to 2021 by the Institute of Materials, Minerals and Mining in commemoration of Alan Arnold Griffith.

 History

 The award was established by the Materials Science Club of Great Britain in 1965, two years after its formation in 1963.
 Modern materials science as an integrated discipline (as distinct from single-material studies such as metallurgy) was in its infancy, and the Materials Science Club was a 'gathering place' for this new field of applied science.
 In 1985 it was merged into the Institute of Metals, which in turn became part of the Institute of Materials, Minerals and Mining.

 Award

-The A. A. Griffith Medal and Prize is given in recognition of distinguished work that has made or is making a notable contribution to any branch of materials science.
-The prize value is £300.
+The A. A. Griffith Medal and Prize was given in recognition of distinguished work that has made or is making a notable contribution to any branch of materials science.
+The prize value was £300.